leifcr/jquery-csswatch/README.markdown

 * execute_method (http://github.com/leifcr/execute_method) (Already included in this package)

+##### For building:

+* CoffeeScript 1.4 + (For building the library)

 ## Development ##
 Development is made in chrome and firefox on jQuery 1.8.2.
 Please fork, make a feature or bugfix branch and request a pull request.
 I'm sure there are bugs to be hunted down.

 ## Testing ##
+The library and unit tests needs to be built before testing.
+Direct compilation of coffeescript fails in some rare cases, and it's therefore better to compile before testing.

 Currently these jQuery versions and browsers has been tested:

 ### jQuery Versions ###
-1.8.2
+* 1.8.2

 ### Browsers Tested ###
 * Chrome
-* Internet Explorer 9 (Unit tests hang, example works)
+* Internet Explorer 9
 * Firefox

 ### Unit Tests ###